 McDivitt Law Firm in Denver, Colorado is your friend in making sure that your Workers’ compensation benefits are paid on time and fairly.

 A recent article from ProPublica, titled “How to Investigate Workers’ Comp in Your State,” discusses the changing laws regarding workers’ compensation benefits.
+Small business in cities like Denver can be especially affected by changes in these laws.
 Workers’ Comp laws are designed to protect employees’ rights to compensation when injured on the job.
 The system was created in the early 1900s as a “grand bargain” between businesses and the labor movement due to the increase of serious workplace injuries with the industrialization of America.
 Instead of suing an employer, an employee is entitled to medical care for their injuries, enough wages to get by on while recovering, and in certain circumstances, compensation for permanent disabilities.

 Workers’ Comps systems are controlled by individual state governments, so ProPublica decided to investigate each state, and discovered that many states have been “dismantling” their workers’ comp systems, “denying injured workers help when they need it most and shifting the cost of work-related disabilities onto public programs like Social Security and Disability Insurance.”

 The article discusses that new laws have been implemented in 33 states that basically did these three things:

 - Gave employers and insurers more control over medical care, or

 - Made it more difficult for workers with certain injuries and diseases to qualify.

 In addition, ProPublica put together a chart showcasing the reforms in workers’ comp laws throughout the country.
 In the case of Colorado we have had significant changes to our laws in 2003, 2010, and 2014.
 We also happen to be one of 7 states to have any significant changes raising workers’ comp benefits, which is good for the employees.